Skip to Content

 “I feel so proud of the staff and my teammates – not just the teammates who were on the pitch or on the bench that day, but also all the teammates I’ve trained with during my years in the national team.”

 At the 176th time of asking, San Marino had won a competitive game.
-All that is left, joked Mularoni, is for the supporters’ group to recognize the achievement.
+All that was left, joked Mularoni, was for the supporters’ group to recognize the achievement.

 “The Brigata Mai 1 Gioia – ‘Never One Joy,’” he mused.
 “They should change the name!”